DaronSchmit/DaronBootstrapPortfolio/README.md

 Copyright (c) 2020 by Chad Carteret (https://codepen.io/retractedhack/pen/gPLpWe) The full copyright can be found commented out under its usage in the source code.

+Parchment Background is from Seth Tomlinson via DriveThruRPG.
+Full license can be found in style.css

 ## License